Elective home education

 Our careers advisers provide free, up-to-date careers information, advice and guidance to teenagers.
 They also offer advice to people with learning difficulties or disabilities.

-If you have any questions about elective home education please email: email@example.com
+If you have any questions about elective home education please email: email@example.com or tel: 01629 532803.

 - Derbyshire approach to elective home education (914KB)